joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 $$ N \int\limits_{-\infty}^\infty \text{d}f_1\mathcal{N}(f_1) \int\limits_{-\infty}^\infty\text{d}s_1 \mathcal{N}(s_1)J(f_1,s_1)^{N-1}. $$

+We can evaluate this numerically for e.g. $N=30$ and we get $0.31471089\ldots$, which closely matches simulation.

-This is not easy because the integral defining $J$ depends very strongly on the values of $f_1$ and $s_1$.
+However, it is not easy to get a formula general $N$ because the integral defining $J$ depends very strongly on the values of $f_1$ and $s_1$.
 Depending on how they're set it could be very likely, a tossup, or very unlikely for a given Racer $j$ to lose to Racer $1$.
 Without definite values, we can't evaluate the integral or systematically approximate it.

 The crucial insight is that we actually don't have to...